MSH Silicone Vaginal Dilator Nr 5 only

 After the manufacturing process, products are individually sterilised by MSH using medical autoclaves and separately packaged before being supplied to patients.
 It is better to keep the dilators sealed in its sterile packaging until you use it.

-We also make a size six (6) and a size seven (7) dilator for women with a partner with a penis larger than the size five (5).
+We also make a size six (6) and a size seven (7) dilator for women whose partner has a penis larger than the size five (5).
 However, the penis of a typical man is between a size four (4) and five (5) dilator.
-The silicone dilators can be purchased individually if you do not need the whole set.
+The silicone dilators can be purchased individually if you do not require the whole set.
 We also make “stub dilators” with the same girth as the standard sizes, but they are much shorter and therefor easier to sleep with or keep inside you during the day.

 Products with manufacturing flaws should be returned to My Sexual Health as soon as possible for a replacement.